PerrineKergoat/Master_project/README.md

 Three SLiM scripts are provided each one corresponding to different scenario of simulations.

  1. [Sim_2pop_1sel.slim](https://github.com/PerrineKergoat/Master_project/blob/c7b0bb6feeb6b8c0ee1b228030d67950cc566a56/Scripts/Simulations/Sim_2pop_1sel.slim): this script simulates as many sub-populations as required by the user connecting with migration accroding an island model.
 In this script, the recombination rate is constant along the genome using the rate givven by the user.
  2. [Sim_2pop_1sel_recomb.slim](https://github.com/PerrineKergoat/Master_project/blob/c7b0bb6feeb6b8c0ee1b228030d67950cc566a56/Scripts/Simulations/Sim_2pop_1sel_recomb.slim): this script simulates as many sub-populations as required by the user connecting with migration accroding an island model.
 In this script, the recombination rate is varying, the genome is cut in 100 chunks with recombination rates determined by a gamma distribution.
  3. [Sim_stepstone.slim](https://github.com/PerrineKergoat/Master_project/blob/c7b0bb6feeb6b8c0ee1b228030d67950cc566a56/Scripts/Simulations/Sim_stepstone.slim): this script simulates as many sub-populations as required by the user connecting with migration accroding an steppingstone model.
 The population under selection must be manually changed in the script and is not used as a parameter to launch the Run_script.sh.

 The output of these scipt is a `.trees` file stored in the data repository.
+In addition, for the scripts implmenting varying recombination rate, the recombination rate of the genomic portion containing the beneficial mutation is stored in a file named out.txt in the rec_rate_out repository.

 ### Recapitation of SLiM simulations using Python